VIMD: Monocular Visual-Inertial Motion and Depth Estimation: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we have developed a novel monocular visual-inertial motion and depth (VIMD) model to learn dense metric depth from the minimal sensing platform of a monocular camera and IMU.
-At the core of our approach is to exploit multi-view information within a learning-based framework to iteratively optimize per-pixel scale.
-Additionally, the prediction of uncertainty yields more reliable depth for downstream applications and supervision at full image resolution enhances scale accuracy.
-As a result, the proposed VIMD model is robust in scenarios with sparse features and demonstrates generalization ability, including zero-shot performance on real-world datasets.
+In this paper, we presented VIMD, a monocular visual--inertial motion and depth framework that recovers dense metric depth using only a monocular camera and an IMU.
+At the core of our approach is to leverage multi-view information within a learning-based framework to iteratively optimize per-pixel scale.
+Additionally, uncertainty prediction improves the reliability of the estimated depth for downstream tasks, while full-resolution supervision further enhances final depth accuracy.
+As a result, the VIMD is robust under fewer sparse features and generalizes well across environments, including zero-shot performance on real-world datasets.

-Nevertheless, we did observe that the cost-geometry optimization remains sensitive to textureless regions and pose drift, which can limit performance in challenging environments.
-Therefore, for future work, we will extend this model into a full-fledged efficient SLAM by training in an end-to-end fashion that jointly optimizes both pose and scale.
-Note that the proposed VIMD model can be used as a prior to Gaussian-Splatting (GS)-SLAM \cite{Katragadda2025ICCV} for monocular language photorealistic mapping.
+We also identify current limitations: iterative refinement can degrade in textureless regions and under inaccurate pose estimates.
+As a practical mitigation, the proposed refinement module can be applied after sparse bundle adjustment, where more reliable camera poses are available.
+In the future work, we will extend this model into a tightly-coupled SLAM by training in an end-to-end fashion.
+Finally, VIMD can serve as a strong metric depth prior for downstream mapping systems, such as Gaussian-Splatting (GS)-SLAM \cite{Katragadda2025ICCV} for monocular language photorealistic mapping.

 \appendices